saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

 module.exports = PTY;
 ```

-### Create Client
+### Creating Client

 Now comes the UI.
 It is super simple.
 All we have to do now is, create a terminal with `xterm` and attach it to a container in dom.
-Then, pass input in terminal to the connected socket.io's server.
-We are going to add an event listener to socket.io-client which will write the reply from socket.io server to xtermjs terminal.
+Then, pass input in terminal to the connected [socket.io](http://socket.io/)'s server.
+We are also going to add an event listener to socket.io-client which will write the reply from [socket.io](http://socket.io/) server to xtermjs terminal.

 On a html page, create a `div` where xtermjs will attach a terminal.